proxytranslation/user-docs/dashboard/cookbook/whitelabel.md

 6. The final step is to configure your DNS servers; and if you use Google Apps for `yourdomain.com`, the setup process will require someone with Google Apps admin rights as well.
-You will need to add the following CNAME records to enable Easyling on your domain:
+You will need to add the following CNAME records to enable the translation proxy on your domain:

 	1. `${APPENGINE_KEY}.${APP_DOMAIN}` CNAME `${APPENGINE_HASH}` - these values will be provided to you.